The Best Places for Indoor Play in Hong Kong

 Wan Chai – 1/F, Kar Yau Building, 36-44 Queen’s Road East, Wan Chai, 2321 5898; Harbour City – Suite 614-615, World Commerce Centre, 11 Canton Road, Tsim Sha Tsui, Kowloon, 3585 8577

-Playtime at Wise-Kids Playroom is aimed at enhancing learning while having fun for children between 3 months and 8 years of age.
-There are nine colourful play areas (‘Multi-Sensory Room’, ‘Building Site’, ‘Language Play Fairyland’ and ‘Family Game Plaza’ are just some to entice your little ones) where they can choose what, when and how they want to play.
+Playtime at Wise-Kids Playroom is aimed at enhancing learning while having fun for children between 6 months and 6 years of age.
+There are eight colourful play areas with weekly toy rotations, daily special guided activities, plus snack time (weekends only).
 Sure, there’s a focus on fun, but the playrooms will also help kids develop their imagination, creativity and social skills, with the help of some top-notch educational toys and professional play workers.

 20/F, Genesis, 33-35 Wong Chuk Hang Road, 2989 6298

 In case you didn’t know, the Central branch of the Hong Kong Library has more than just books, as up on the second floor, there is playtime to be had!
-Here, you borrow toys from a catalogue, or just let them have a go at sharing with the various toys on display.
+Borrow toys from a catalogue, or just let them have a go at sharing with the various toys on display.
 Kids 8 and under and parents can get nice and comfortable and play together in four play corners: ‘Baby Play Corner, Pretend and Imaginative Play Corner, Creative Play Corner and Activities, and Games Play Corner.
-You must book a session, lasting 45 minutes (sessions accept 40 people at most), once per day.
-But since it’s free to visit, you can keep coming back, which we’re sure you will.
+You must book a session (one per day) but since it’s free to visit, you can keep coming back!

 2/F, 66 Causeway Road, Causeway Bay, 2921 0378